Paris Peace Accords

 The negotiations that led to the accord began in 1968, after various lengthy delays.
 As a result of the accord, the International Control Commission (ICC) was replaced by the International Commission of Control and Supervision (ICCS), which consisted of Canada, Poland, Hungary, and Indonesia, to monitor the agreement.
-The main negotiators of the agreement were U.S. National Security Advisor Henry Kissinger and the North Vietnamese Politburo member Lê Đức Thọ.
+The main negotiators of the agreement were US National Security Advisor Henry Kissinger and the North Vietnamese Politburo member Lê Đức Thọ.
 Both men were awarded the 1973 Nobel Peace Prize for their efforts, but Lê Đức Thọ refused to accept it.
+The agreement contained two notable provisions that represented concessions to both North and South Vietnam: North Vietnamese troops (PAVN) were allowed to remain in the South, and the Republic of Vietnam governement in Saigon led by President Thiệu was allowed to continue to exist rather than be replaced by a coalition government.

 The agreement's provisions were immediately and frequently broken by both North and South Vietnamese forces with no official response from the United States.
-Open fighting broke out in March 1973, and North Vietnamese offenses enlarged their control by the end of the year.
-Two years later, a massive North Vietnamese offensive conquered South Vietnam on April 30, 1975, and the two countries, which had been separated since 1954, united once more on July 2, 1976, as the Socialist Republic of Vietnam.
+Open fighting broke out in March 1973, and North Vietnamese offensives enlarged their territory by the end of the year.
+Two years later, a massive North Vietnamese offensive conquered South Vietnam on April 30, and the two countries, which had been separated since 1954, united once more in 1976, as the Socialist Republic of Vietnam.

-Part of the negotiations took place in the former residence of the French painter Fernand Léger; it was bequeathed to the French Communist Party.
-Ironically, the street of the house was named after Philippe Leclerc de Hauteclocque, who had commanded French forces in Vietnam after the Second World War.
+Part of the negotiations took place in the former residence of the French painter Fernand Léger; it was bequeathed to the French Communist Party (PCF).
+The street of the house was named after General Philippe Leclerc de Hauteclocque, who had commanded French forces in Indochina from 1945 until July 1946.